omkar-yewale/Api-Assignment/README.md

     3. Add APK key and update the configuration.

  * After updating configuration visit this URL : /data/dummyapikey/30

  Here,

  API key is: dummyapikey

  Node ID is: 30

- if the node id and api key both are valid you will get the result.
+ if the node id and API key both are valid you will get the result.

  Other Details
 ---------------
+Other Task is add node using psotman.

  To add a node in Assignmnet content type need to eneble some modules.

     1. Rest WebService
     2. RestUI

-After instaaling both the module go to the > /admin/config/services/rest and update configuration with GET,PUSH method from the content.
+After installing both the module go to the > /admin/config/services/rest and update configuration with GET,PUSH method from the content.

-After updating configuration Dowmload the Postman Application and Create new connection.
+After updating configuration Download the [Postman Application](https://www.postman.com/downloads/) and Create new connection.
 In that Connection use POST method and site URL with parameter.
 Ex (http://drupal-assginment.docker.localhost:8007/node?_format=json)
 And body Section add your json data for creating new node.

+Ex:

-Ex: {
+{
     "title":[{"value":"new testing Content"}],
     "type":[{"target_id":"assignment"}],
     "body":[{"value":"hello hello testing"}],